RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

 * Add some text to vanilla Bonded Item ability
+* DC of offensive cast-N-times spells is 0
+* Regression: adding multiple options to mundane weapons
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.
 * Trailblazer's Helm can cast two different spells!
 * Perhaps crafting projects for characters in your party should be advanced at the adventuring rate when you first enter